Ron Hines DVM PhD

 A less diplomatic but more honest way to present this would have been to explain that the byproduct in its pet food is actually a mixture of low-priced discards from the slaughterhouse industry that was unmarketable for human consumption for one reason or another.
 You can read what the process really involves here, here & here

 The American Veterinary Medical Association AVMA

-With the pet food companies helping to fund the Organization, and with its member veterinarians relying on prescription pet food sales, the AVMA had little choice but to get in line and cheer for the pet food industry as well.
+With the pet food companies helping to fund the AVMA bureaucracy and with its member veterinarians relying on prescription pet food sales for income, the AVMA has little choice but to get in line and cheer for the pet food industry as well.
 So it is not surprising that they give the thumbs down to home-prepared cooked and raw diets for dogs and cats at every opportunity.
 In their public pronouncement this is what they have to say: